Antisemitism in New Zealand: 21st century

-In 2004, scores of Jewish graves, including 1840’s settler Solomon Levy’s, were smashed and spray painted with swastikas and other antisemitic messages at Wellington.
+In 2004, scores of Jewish graves, including 1840s settler Solomon Levy's, were smashed and spray painted with swastikas and other antisemitic messages at Wellington.
 The New Zealand Parliament responded rapidly to condemn the actions.
 A 2007 book, Worlds Apart by Jewish academics Colin Tatz, Peter Arnold and Gillian Heller arrived at the "reasonable conclusion" upon studying evidence that in New Zealand there is “chronic, endemic anti-Semitism in the academe and its intellectual world.”

 In 2012, a Jewish cemetery in Auckland was desecrated overnight with swastikas and antisemitic statements scrawled across the grave stones.
 More than 20 graves were attacked at the Karangahape Road cemetery.
 The perpetrator, a young Englishman on holiday in New Zealand, was convicted and ordered to leave the country.
 In 2015, Jewish graves were again desecrated in Dunedin, with two broken and another vandalised with a swastika.

 In 2022, the New Zealand Jewish Council (NZJC) published a major survey of antisemitism in New Zealand, focusing attention on several areas of concern.
 The survey found concerning levels of antisemitic sentiment, with various forms of antisemitism identified, including classical antisemitism, right-wing and nationalistic antisemitism, jihad-inspired antisemitism, and left-wing antisemitism (Zionophobia).

 Despite negative views, the study suggested a high level of warmth toward Jews in New Zealand, with a surprising 32% stating they knew a Jewish person.
 However, Holocaust knowledge remains a concern, as only 42% could correctly identify the number of Jewish people killed in the Holocaust.
 The survey emphasizes the importance of Holocaust education in New Zealand.